Baho717/SozoApp/README.md

 # SozoApp
-This is an application that serves as a one stop for all your medication and doctors appointment needs
+This is an application that serves as a one stop for all your medication and doctors appointment needs.

+## Code Louisville Requirements
+- **Feature 1:**
+Read data from an external file, such as text, JSON, CSV, etc and use that data in your application

+- **Feature 2:**
+Use a LINQ query to retrieve information from a data structure (such as a list or array) or file

+- **Feature 3:**
+Create an additional class which inherits one or more properties from its parent

 ## Technologies
 - **Backend** - C# 10